lkuza2/java-speech-api/README.markdown

 #J.A.R.V.I.S.
 (Java-Speech-API)

 J.A.R.V.I.S.
-Speech API: Just A Real Vocal Interpreter & Synthesizer.
+Speech API: Just A Reliable Vocal Interpreter & Synthesizer.
 This is a project for the Java Speech API.
-Interprets vocal inputs into text and synthesises MP3Data from text input.
+The program interprets vocal inputs into text and synthesizes voices from text input.
-(Think Steven Hawkings) Even includes language auto-detection!
+The program supports dozens of languages and even has the ability to auto-detect languages!

 ## Description
 The J.A.R.V.I.S.
 Speech API is designed to be simple and efficient, using the speech engines created by Google